 - The democratization of working from home and studying from home policies

 A. The rise of home delivery services

-To be sure, for skeptical this unfortunate situation became a goal mind for digital business leaders to push forward a new value proposition and it worked.
-Most businesses from restaurants, grocery shops, retailers, and even convenience stores are offering home delivery now.
-You can now practically find everything you need online and it would be delivered at your home.
-Chances are after the crisis evades the model will still continue.
+To be sure, this unfortunate situation became a goal mind for digital business leaders to push forward a new value proposition.
+Most businesses from restaurants, grocery shops, retailers, and even convenience stores are now offering home delivery services or something similar.
+Indeed, you can now practically find everything you need online and it would be delivered at your home any time of the day.

-Most importantly, some businesses were forced to explore a model they were never fond of.
-Forced by necessity, they discover new opportunities and in some cases expanded considerably their businesses.
-The AB testing period revealed to be extremely lucrative for some business owners.
+Even though forced by necessity, some businesses discover new opportunities and in some cases expanded considerably their customer base.
+Certainly, the AB testing period A.K.A “Covid19 Home Confinement Period” revealed to have been extremely lucrative for some business owners.

-Even though, this policy has been in place for some time right now, it was not widely spread.
+Even though this policy has been in place for some time right now, it was not widely spread.
 COVID19 forced institutions to move forward rapidly with the experiment.
 Certainly, the challenges are enormous and many questions to be answered.
-But, this virus has encouraged all these institutions and companies to take a more progressive approach toward adopting and implementing the policy.
-Today, working and study from home have become a new future for many.
+But, this virus has encouraged all these institutions and companies to take a more progressive approach toward adopting and implementing digital transformation.
+Today, working and study from home have become a new reality for many.
 While, this is particularly true, for typical white-collar jobs in the service and technology industry.
-Others, don’t enjoy this privilege yet.
+Others, don’t enjoy this privilege, well yet.

-One of the most disastrous consequences of all those stays at home, work at home, and study from home policies is the foreseen collapse of the commercial real estate industry.
-Perhaps, because the warning signs are already visible.
-As you work down many malls, commercial districts, or avenue, you see many empty spaces.
+One of the most disastrous consequences of all those stays at home, work at home, and study from home policies is the foreseen collapse of the urban real estate industry.
+Perhaps, because the warning signs were already visible.
+As you walk around your city a staggering observation is emerging in many malls, commercial districts, or avenue, you see many empty spaces.

 Actually, the new model will help many businesses save money on space.
-Thus reducing the amount of space needed or just going completely virtual will be the new norm.
-That is because, the number of people those businesses can accommodate will be limited.
+Thus reducing the amount of space needed or just going completely virtual to take advantage of the new norm.